-35-6.
+17-5.
 Conclusion

-Supported decision-making is a voluntary process for seniors and adults with intellectual and developmental disabilities to use family members, friends, professionals, and others they know and trust to help them understand the situations and choices they face, with the understanding that the final decision is left to the individual.
+Supported decision-making is a voluntary process for seniors and adults with intellectual and developmental disabilities to allow family members, friends, professionals, and others they know and trust to help them understand the situations and choices they face, with the understanding that the final decision is left to the individual.

-By supporting the individual's right to choose, the supported decision-making process helps families, friends, and professionals provide needed supports and safeguards without the need for court intervention.
+The supported decision-making process helps families, friends, and professionals provide safeguards without the need for court intervention and supports the individual's right to make their own life choices.